 What does the addition of oil do to a hot sauce?

-Adding any ingredients to a hot sauce recipe will certainly alter the flavor, texture and aroma of a hot sauce.
+Adding any ingredients to a hot sauce recipe will certainly alter the flavor, texture and aroma of a hot sauce and complexly re-define what type of sauce it is.
 Oil should be used in moderation if you want to keep the calorie content as low as possible and extend the shelf life to the maximum length.

 Adding oil to hot sauce increases the calories